Code-Institute-Submissions/milestone-68/README.md

 * As a registered user, I want the ability to see all the published pairings on the site.

+### Admin

+* As an admin, I want the ability to edit or delete all users pairings on the website and delete if necessary.

 ## The Scope Plane <hr>

 ### Features planned: